mheap/nexmo-developer/_documentation/en/conversation/guides/user-authentication.md

     a.
 Your Vonage application's **private key**.
 For security reasons, this should be generated and always securely stored on your backend application and not on the client.

-    b. **A username** that matches the username of the Nexmo User you’ve created with Conversation API.
+    b. **A username** that matches the username of the Vonage User you’ve created with Conversation API.

-    c.  **Nexmo Application ID** for the application that contains the User you generated the JWT for.
+    c.  **Vonage Application ID** for the application that contains the User you generated the JWT for.

     d.
 An [Access Control List (ACL)](/conversation/concepts/jwt-acl#acls) that defines the user permissions.
 These permissions define the API endpoints is the user allowed to access.